Map Source: Bethany World Prayer Center

-Punoi villages consist of small groups of houses made of wood or bamboo, built on stilts, and clustered against the sides of the hills.
-Their residential areas are usually adjacent to their farm lands.
-With the houses built above the ground, the family livestock-poultry, pigs and goats-run freely underneath the houses.
-Because their villages are usually organized around the tribal lineage, it is likely that their social structure is based on family units.
+Phunoi villages comprise small groups of houses made of wood or bamboo, built on stilts, and clustered against the sides of the hills.
+Their residential areas are usually adjacent to their farms.
+With the houses built above the ground, the family livestock—poultry, pigs and goats—run freely underneath the houses.
+Because they usually organize their villages around the tribal lineage, it is likely that their social structure is based on family units.

 The northern provinces of Laos have an ideal climate for growing opium-producing poppies.
-The tribal people are known to have traditionally used opium as a medicine, a cash or barter crop, and as a drug.
-Drugs produced in this area generally move northward on routes into China.
+The tribal people have traditionally used opium as a medicine, a cash or barter crop, and as a drug.

-Laos is one of the poorest countries of Southeast Asia.
-Malaria, influenza, dysentery, and pneumonia are the major health problems, and malnutrition is widespread.
+Laos is one of the poorest countries in Southeast Asia.
+Malaria, influenza, dysentery, and pneumonia are major health problems, and malnutrition is a problem.
 Infant mortality rates are high, and life expectancy is low.
-Many of the elite fled the country in 1975, including most of the country's physicians, which created a serious problem for the new government.
-Village infirmaries and dispensaries were built, and medical workers were trained in most of the provinces.
-These village medical workers, often using only traditional medicinal herbs, now provide most of the country's primary health care, but it is not adequate for the great need.
+Many of the elite fled the country in 1975, including most of the country’s physicians, which created a serious problem for the new government.
+They built village infirmaries and dispensaries, and they trained medical workers in most of the provinces.
+These village medical workers, often using only traditional medicinal herbs, now provide most of the country’s primary health care.
+It is not adequate for the great need.

 Pray for Phunoi decision makers to open their communities to Christ’s ambassadors.